jramboz/tintalle/docs/general/connecting.md

 - Click the **Disconnect** button.

-!!! warning
-    If you have made any configuration changes, make sure you have saved them to the Anima before disconnecting!
-Otherwise, your changes will be lost.

 !!! failure "Do Not Turn Off or Disconnect the Cable"
     Always click the **Disconnect** button before turning off your Anima or removing the cable.
 Failure to properly disconnect could result in unsaved changes or unpredictable behavior for your Anima.